streamlit/docs/content/topic-guides/caching.md

 ---
-title: Improve app performance
+title: Optimize performance with st.cache
 slug: /topic-guides/caching
 ---

-# Improve app performance
+# Optimize performance with st.cache

 Streamlit provides a caching mechanism that allows your app to stay performant even when loading data from the web, manipulating large datasets, or performing expensive computations.
 This is done with the [`@st.cache`](api.html#streamlit.cache) decorator.